hcallahan-lowrisc/ibex-demo-system/README.md

 chmod +x $INSTALLER
 ./$INSTALLER --keep --noexec --target $INSTALLER_EXTRACTED

-# Now run the installer to create a bundler installer with the devices we need.
+# Now run this installer graphically, to create a new bundled-installer with the device support we need for the Arty-A7.
 INSTALLER_BUNDLED="$PREFIX/bundled"
 pushd $INSTALLER_EXTRACTED
 ./xsetup
 popd
 ```

-- Run the installer graphically
+- Running './xsetup' above should have popped up the graphical installation wizard.
   1. Page '<LANDING_PAGE>'
      1. Select 'Next >'
   2. Page 'Select Install Type'